1Regina/GetProgrammingWithHaskell/README1.md

         myReplicateM n function = mapM (\ _ ->  function ) [1 .. n]
         ```
     6. The primary purpose of having an IO type is to separate functions that absolutely must work in I/O with more general ones.
-    7. **getContents** action lets you treat the I/O stream for STDIN as a list of characters. `getContents` action reads input until it gets an end-of-file signal.
+    7. **getContents** action lets you treat the I/O stream for STDIN as a list of characters. `getContents` action reads input until it gets an end-of-file signal. [getContents](https://stackoverflow.com/questions/21189325/haskell-how-getcontents-works/21190648#:~:text=getcontents%20reads%20all%20the%20stdin%2C%20but%20it%20works%20lazily.%20it%20returns%20a%20thunk%2C%20)  reads all the stdin, but it works lazily.
+It returns a [thunk](https://wiki.haskell.org/Thunk), it is a promise to return some value when you ask it (force the thunk).
        1. For text file , its the end of file
        2. for user input, it is Ctrl-D
     8. With getContents, you can rewrite your program, completely ignoring IO until later.
 Becos if you treat the user input as a regular lazy list of Chars, you can abstract out nearly all of your non-I/O code much more easily. ie.only need to treat list as I/O when first received.